farm-ng/amiga-dev-kit/website/docs/examples/cansniffer/README.md

 Each component has a node ID identifier used to identify either the intended recipient or the source component of each message sent on the CAN bus.
-In this way, the CAN Id (cobid) encodes both the type of message and either the intended recipient or the source of each message.
+In this way, the CAN Id (COB-ID) encodes both the type of message and either the intended recipient or the source of each message.

 :::tip